-Somewhat familiar with what Exaggerated Press has to offer (Terry Grimwood’s own Bloody War was one of my highlights of 2011), I approached Monster Book for Girls rather hesitantly (if not curiously).
-The title itself seemed to raise more questions than answers: was this a horror collection aimed primarily at a female audience?
-Or did this book fit somewhere more into the realm of those campy pre-war throwbacks that came filled to the brim with adventure stories, where characters cavorted the pages with sporty finesse and Hardy Boys exploits?
+Somewhat familiar with what Exaggerated Press has to offer (Terry Grimwood’s own Bloody War was one of my highlights of 2011), I approached Monster Book for Girls hesitantly (if not curiously).
+The title itself seemed to raise more questions than answers: was this a collection aimed primarily at certain demographic?
+Or did the book fit somewhere more in the realm of those campy pre-war throwbacks filled with adventure stories, where characters cavorted across the page with sporty finesse and Hardy Boys exploits?

 The answer lies somewhere in between.
 When the call went out for new poetry and prose inspired by those five words, the guidelines were wide open with no specific genre required.
-And this certainly reflects in the tales with the end result being a kaleidoscopic mish-mash that is at turns horrific yet at times mundane.
-But underlying it all the pertinent theme here is one of female thaumaturgy, a girl story book where the battles encompass human monsters, monsters of the imagination, and everything in between them.
+And this certainly is reflective with the end result being a kaleidoscopic mish-mash at turns horrific; at times mundane.
+And underlying it all the pertinent theme is one of female thaumaturgy: a story book where the battles encompass human monsters; monsters of the imagination, and everything in between.

-And rounding off the odyssey is a novelette by another of my favorite new writers to come along in recent years: Spiral by David Rix.
-Here, David gives us what is a poignant personal journey but infused with subtle supernatural themes.
-Like his book Feather, the unique prose outstrips everything else, and we hear the sound of writer who is only just now gaining momentum on a world stage.
+Rounding off the odyssey is a novelette by another new writer to come along in recent years: Spiral by David Rix.
+Here, David gives us a poignant personal journey infused with subtle supernatural themes.
+Like his book Feather, the unique prose outstrips everything else, and we hear the sound of writer who is gaining new momentum.

-Imaginative cover illustration and probing title aside, there were times when I did find Monster Book for Girls a somewhat laborious task, often putting the book down for extended periods of time.
-However, the apathy here can be attributed to the books distinct lack of horror (something that was spelled out at the very beginning), so there were no overall surprises when encountering fiction that felt cryptic and seemed to go nowhere.
-More predilections came into effect with the interlaced poetry – although still cleverly adhering to the Monster theme this is a realm of writing I’ve never found overtly appealing.
-Taken as a working whole, however, editor Terry Grimwood has accomplished what he envisioned at the start: create an eclectic and intriguing meeting of literary minds and astounding interpretations.
+Imaginative cover illustration and probing title aside, there were times when I found Monster Book for Girls a laborious task, often putting the book down for extended periods.
+However, the apathy here can be attributed to a distinct lack of horror (something that was spelled out at the very beginning), so there were no overall surprises when encountering fiction that felt cryptic and seemed to go nowhere.
+More predilections came into effect with the interlaced poetry – although still cleverly adhering to the Monster theme, this is a realm of writing I’ve never found outwardly appealing.
+Taken as a working whole, however, editor Terry Grimwood has accomplished what he envisioned at the beginning: create an eclectic and intriguing meeting of literary minds and astounding interpretations.